martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 **&#xf1f8; Delete** - Detaches the note from all items and deletes it.

 ### &#xf14b; State Editor

+>[!NOTE] Multiple states cannot be edited inside the state editor.
+If multiple states are selected the editor will show a message to indicate so.

 #### Action Buttons
 The topmost element is the [State Button](#xf013-state-button) for the currently selected state.